-With five faculty members, four Krannert costume shop staff, and an MFA cohort of ten to twelve, the BFA Costume Design + Technology Program is nested in an educational environment set to mirror the professional world.
+With six faculty members, four Krannert costume shop staff, and an MFA cohort of ten to twelve, the BFA Costume Design + Technology Program is nested in an educational environment set to mirror the professional world.
 Support for individualized learning over the course of the degree revolves around the spaces within the Krannert Center and in partnership with departments across campus.
 The Krannert costume shop features millinery, dyeing, and leather-working facilities.
 The CU Community Fablab features 3-D printers, laser cutters, and electronics programming platforms.
 Back in Krannert Center, the wig and makeup studio supports theatre, opera, and dance productions by providing wig styling and ventilation, facial hair creations, and prosthetics as needed.

 See the Future